lgsvl/simulator/Docs/python-api.md

 ego = sim.add_agent("XE_Rigged-apollo", lgsvl.AgentType.EGO, state)
 ```

-This will create vehicle at position x=10, z=30 and rotated 90 degrees around
+This will create a vehicle at position x=10, z=30 which is rotated 90 degrees around the
 vertical axis.
-The position and rotation are set in world coordinate space.
+The position and rotation are set in the world coordinates space.

-You can always adjust position, rotation, velocity and angular velocity of agent
+You can always adjust the position, rotation, velocity and angular velocity of the agent
-at any time later:
+at any later time:

 ```python
 s = ego.state